juan-quiroga/retail_data_analysis_with_pandas/README.md

 ## Analysis of sales data set

 We use Python tools for the analysis of sales data.
 This data set consists of three csv files with information of 45 stores located in different regions.
-We try a small analysis of seasonal sales, and the dates corresponding to highest amount of them.
+We try a small analysis of seasonal sales, and the dates corresponding to the highest amount of them.

 **Content:**